 Arizona Photo Radar Ticket Lawyer

-Common Defenses to Photo Radar Tickets
+Common Defenses to Photo Radar Cases

 Many people think that since the radar equipment captured photographs or other data of the offense, it’s impossible to argue against the charges.
 After all, the city has hard evidence…right?
 Wrong.
-It is possible to defend against a photo radar citation, even if the city has a photo of your vehicle running a red light or exceeding the posted speed limit.
+It is possible to defend against a photo radar citation, even if the city has a photo of your vehicle running red lights or exceeding the posted speed limit.
 There may be other factors involved that make this evidence inadmissible.

 Common defenses for these traffic violations in Arizona are:

-- The defendant wasn’t driving.
+1. The defendant wasn’t driving.
 Photo radar tickets operate under the assumption that the owner of the vehicle was the person driving at the time of the photograph.
 This destroys the presumption of innocence that the criminal justice system is supposed to maintain.

-- All citations must be served on the individual.
+4. All citations must be served on the individual.
 Citations through the mail CANNOT be enforced.
 The service laws and requirements are complicated and must be handled by traffic violation attorneys who have a vast knowledge of the law related to service and experience defending the issue of service.
-Corso Law Group has developed a system to combat the unreliable, untrustworthy service process in Arizona.
-Please contact Corso Law Group if you have received a citation in the mail, because chances are, the ticket may be invalid.
+Corso Law Group has developed a system to combat the unreliable, untrustworthy process service in Arizona.
+Please contact Corso Law Group if you have received a citation in the mail, because chances are, the traffic ticket may be invalid.

 Fight Against Photo Radar Traffic Violations in Arizona